Heart (band): 1985–1990: Comeback

-The band moved to Capitol Records, and their first album for the label was simply titled Heart (1985).
+The band moved to Capitol Records and their first album for the label was simply titled Heart (1985).
 The move to Capitol coincided with a glam metal makeover that included minimizing the acoustic and folk sounds characteristic of their early work.
-The album reached number one, sold five million copies, and launched four top-10 hits: "What About Love" (number 10, 1985), "Never" (number four, 1985), the chart-topping "These Dreams" (1986) and "Nothin' at All" (number 10, 1986).
+The album reached number one, sold five million copies, and launched four top-10 hits: "What About Love" (number 10, 1985), "Never" (No. 4, 1985), the chart-topping "These Dreams" (1986) and "Nothin' at All" (number 10, 1986).
 A fifth single, "If Looks Could Kill", also charted, giving the band five hit singles from the same album for the first time.

 Heart's next album, Bad Animals (1987), continued the move away from the band's folk and acoustic leanings towards a glossier arena rock sound.
-The lead single, the power ballad "Alone", became Heart's most successful song, spending three weeks at number 1 on the Billboard Hot 100, while also hitting number 2 on the Billboard Adult Contemporary chart and number 3 on the Mainstream Rock Tracks chart.
+The lead single, the power ballad "Alone", became Heart's most successful song, spending three weeks at No. 1 on the Billboard Hot 100, while also hitting number 2 on the Billboard Adult Contemporary chart and No. 3 on the Mainstream Rock Tracks chart.
 "Alone" placed as the number 2 song for the year on the Hot 100.
-It also peaked at number 1 in Canada and number 3 in the UK, made the top 10 in Australia and several countries in northern Europe, and the top 20 in Germany.
+It also peaked at No. 1 in Canada and No. 3 in the UK, made the Top 10 in Australia and several countries in northern Europe, and made the Top 20 in Germany.
 It is often considered to be Heart's greatest pop song.

-The other two singles were the up-tempo rocker "Who Will You Run To", which reached number 7 on the Hot 100 and number 2 on the Mainstream Rock Tracks chart, and "There's the Girl", with Nancy singing lead, which reached number 12 and 16 on the same charts respectively.
-They were not as successful in other markets aside from "Who Will You Run To" making the top 20 in Canada and "There's the Girl" peaking in the top 15 in Poland.
-Bad Animals was a top 3 hit in the US and Canada, being certified 3x and 4x platinum in those countries, respectively.
-The album also became Heart's first top 10 album on the UK Albums Chart.
+The other two singles were the up-tempo rocker "Who Will You Run To", which reached number 7 on the Hot 100 and No. 2 on the Mainstream Rock Tracks chart, and "There's the Girl", with Nancy singing lead, which reached No. 12 and 16 on the same charts respectively.
+They were not as successful in other markets aside from "Who Will You Run To" making the Top 20 in Canada and "There's the Girl" peaking in the top 15 in Poland.
+Bad Animals was a Top 3 hit in the US and Canada, being certified 3× and 4× platinum in those countries, respectively.
+The album also became Heart's first Top 10 album on the UK Albums Chart.